What is the Willem C. Vis Moot?

 Each Team Member will only receive one grade which will be the average of the written and oral grade rounded to half grades (i.e. 4.76 to 5, 4.74 to 4.5).

-Regarding the weighing of the grade received for the participation in the Willem C. Vis Moot Court, please refer to the Wegleitung zur Studien- und Prüfungsordnung issued by the University of Lucerne.
+Regarding the weighing of the grade received for the participation in the Willem C. Vis Moot, please refer to the Wegleitung zur Studien- und Prüfungsordnung (only available in German) issued by the University of Lucerne.